aridjayarecipes/cutesrecipes.web.app/content/post/2088-easiest-way-to-prepare-speedy-cod-fillets-in-nanban-sauce-with-veggies.md

 1. Cut the fish into bite-sized pieces.
 Thinly slice the onion along the grain.
 Julienne the carrot.
 Remove the seeds from the chili peppers and slice into thin rounds.
 1. Mix the seasoning ingredients in a bowl with the water.
 Add the chili pepper, onions, and carrot.
 1. Dust the fish with flour and deep fry.
-While it&#39;s still hot, put it in the marinade from Step 2.
+While it's still hot, put it in the marinade from Step 2.
-1. Let the flavors mingle for 10 -15 minutes, and it&#39;s ready.
+1. Let the flavors mingle for 10 -15 minutes, and it's ready.